Write us

 3. Partial Ticket Circuit 3: Old Sites of the Sacred Valley

-The ticket is good for 2 days, enough time to see each of the places included.
+The ticket is valid for 2 days, which is enough time to visit the four included sites without rushing:

 Where to Buy the Cusco Tourist Ticket?